offi/EverydayToolkit/README.md

 # EverydayToolkit
-A toolkit for everyday development
+A toolkit for everyday web development